craftcms/docs/docs/4.x/image-transforms.md

 ## Defining Transforms in your Templates

-You can also define transforms directly in your templates.

-First, you create a hash that defines the transform’s parameters:
+You can also define transforms directly in your templates by creating a hash with the desired parameters:

 ```twig
 {% set thumb = {